ctolon/PythonInterfaceDemo/NewAllWorkFlows/README.md

 ## Special Part : Dilepton Analysis For Non-Standart Existing Workflows in DQ

+This section includes analysis with non-standard workflows in DQ workflows.
+These analyzes are carried out in 3 stages:

+1. DQ skimmed data is created with TableMaker/tableMakerMC (input: AO2D.root, output: AnalysisResults.root)

+2. DQ skimmed dilepton data is created with tableReader/dqEfficiency, and analysis results are created on reducedAod, which is reduced Data that does not contain dilepton data (input : reducedAod.root, output: AnalysisResults.root and dileptonAod.root)

+3. With tableReader/dqEfficiency, analysis is performed on DQ skimmed dilepton data created earlier (input: dileptonAod.root and output: AnalysisResults.root)

 ### MC : Dilepton Track Analysis (On Bc Simulation)

 First Command To Run: